michalu/acp/examples/python/beeai-lora-switching/README.md

 # beeai-lora-switching
 A simple example of an agent that loads two very small fine-tuned LoRA adapters from different domains, and automatically switches between them based on the user's question.

 The agent's configuration including the base model and adapters is stored in a config.json file.

+The datasets used for LoRA fine-tuning can be found at:
+- ./adapters/lora-psychology/psychology.yaml
+- ./adapters/lora-sociology/sociology.yaml

 Run server with: